 Ellen "Nelly" Dean Quotes in Wuthering Heights

 The Wuthering Heights quotes below are all either spoken by Ellen "Nelly" Dean or refer to Ellen "Nelly" Dean.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Wuthering Heights published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Chapter 8 Quotes

 Doubtless Catherine marked the difference between her friends, as one came in and the other went out.
 The contrast resembled what you see in exchanging a bleak, hilly, coal country for a beautiful fertile valley; and his voice and greeting were as opposite as his aspect.

 Nelly, I see now, you think me a selfish wretch; but did it never strike you that if Heathcliff and I married we should be beggars? whereas, if I marry Linton, I can aid Heathcliff to rise, and place him out of my brother's power?